yvesf/wikifolio-rss/README.md

 # Usage

+- use python 3.5+ (typing)
-get the name 'dach-trading-invest' from web-url
+- take a name like 'dach-trading-invest' from the web page url

 ```
-# touch ./dach-trading-invest.rss.xml
-# wikifolio-rss ./dach-trading-invest.rss.xml
+# wikifolio-comments-rss dach-trading-invest > dach-trading-invest.comments.rss.xml
+# wikifolio-trades-rss dach-trading-invest > dach-trading-invest.trades.rss.xml
 ```

-The rss feed of comments is written into that file.
+# Note

+The source code provided here is not affiliated with wikifolio.com. wikifolio is most likely a registered brand and owned by somebody else.
+No warranty, use at your own risk.